-Developed for FIG-focused investment bankers, equity research analysts and corporate finance teams at banks, the bank modeling program guides trainees through a bank’s financial statements, unique drivers, and regulatory framework.
-Trainees then build a fully integrated financial statement model, a residual income (RI) model, and a dividend discount model (DDM) using Valley National Bank as a case study.
+The analysis of banks is different from that of most other types of industries.
+As a result, analysis requires adjustments and different approaches from traditional valuation methodologies.
+Wall Street Prep’s bank modeling course will guide you step-by-step through a bank’s financial statements, unique drivers and regulatory framework.
+You will build a fully integrated financial statement model, a residual income (RI) model, and a dividend discount model (DDM) using Valley National Bank as a case study.

 Bank Modeling Course Guide Sample